A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

-Below is how a real trial will be conducted: {\alph{enumi}} \begin{enumerate} \item Compuate a $95\%$ CI for overall toxicity rate based on observed number of DLTs. \item If the lower bound of this CI is more than $\phi$, terminate the trial. \item If the lower bound of this CI is no more than $\phi$, use all previous information to obtain posterior mean of $\pi_{jk}$, $j=1,2,\dots,J, k=1,2,\dots,K$. \item Select a dose that belongs to adjacent doses of the current dose combination including diagonal ones and is closest to $\phi$. \item Continue until all $N$ subjects are exhausted. \end{enumerate}
+\textbf{Trial conduct}: {\alph{enumi}} \begin{enumerate} \item Compute a $95\%$ CI for overall toxicity rate from cumulative data of currently recruited subjects. \item If the lower bound of this CI is greater than $\phi$, terminate the trial. \item If the lower bound of this CI is less than or equal to $\phi$, use all previous information to obtain posterior mean of $\pi_{jk}$, $j=1,2,\dots,J, k=1,2,\dots,K$. \item Select a dose that belongs to set $S$ and is closest to $\phi$.
+Assign this dose combination to the next patient. \item Continue until all $N$ subjects are exhausted. \end{enumerate}

+\textbf{MTD determination}: Use the outcomes and assignments of all $N$ subjects to derive posterior mean of $\pi_{jk}$, $j=1,2,\dots,J, k=1,2,\dots,K$.
+If the last subject received dose $(j',k')$, then the dose combination that is among set $S$ of $(j',k')$ and with estimated toxicity closest to $\phi$ will be selected as the MTD.